Elite Mountain Guides

 - Carry (and are trained in the use of) extensive emergency equipment, including oxygen, Gamow Bags, litters, automatic external defibrillators (AEDs), and life-saving medications.

-Climbing with Thomson Mountain Guides is the safest way to summit.
+Climbing with highly-trained, experienced guides is the safest way to summit.

 Wilson appreciates how each trek introduces him to new guests and experiences, which may be why he’s summited over 200 times, with no intention of stopping!
 He loves being outdoors; when he’s not climbing, he enjoys working on his farm in Ngurdoto Village and spending time with his wife and four children.